 - A student may not use this process for issues related to student misconduct.
 Misconduct is inappropriate behavior that affects the institution’s pursuit of its educational objectives.
 Information about the Code of Conduct and examples of misconduct can be reviewed in the Student Handbook.
 Report conduct incidents to the Office of the Vice President of Student Services at 206.934.6788.

 - To report an act of sexual harassment or sex discrimination by any employee of the institution, see South Seattle College’s sexual harassment policy.
-Report incidents to the Office of the Vice President of Student Services at 206.934.6788.
+Students report incidents to the Office of the Vice President of Student Services at 206.934.6788.

 - South Seattle College is committed to ensure that all employees and students work and learn in an environment that fosters mutual respect and professionalism, free from all forms of “bullying” behaviors, including “cyber bullying”, as outlined in our Equal Opportunity Statement and Accommodation page.
 If you have been impacted and wish to report an incident, contact the Director of Human Resources at 206.934.6415.